advaitmehla/advaitmehla.github.io/gallery.md

 ---
 ## My Gallery

 Here is a small collection of some of my astrophotographs.
-If you are interested in having any of these up on your wall, you can contact me for prints.
+I regularly post on [Instagram](https://www.instagram.com/advaitmehla/){:target="_blank" rel="noopener"}.
+If you'd like to have any of my images up on a wall, you can contact me.
 {% include gallery %}